DAF201/C_kill/readme.md

 10/03/2021:

-it will damage your C compilier
+it will damage your C compiler